Error: Contact form not found.

-Permits to the Classic Inca Trail tend to sell out quickly, so in order to satisfy the great demand to trek to Machu Picchu year-round, we’ve had to discover less-travelled trails that had been constructed by the ancient Incas.
+Permits to the Classic Inca Trail tend to sell out quickly, so in order to satisfy the great demand to trek to Machu Picchu year-round, we’ve had to discover less-traveled trails that had been constructed by the ancient Incas.
 This network of trails connected their sacred sanctuary, Machu Picchu, with the rest of the empire.
 The Inca Amazon Trail was one of the most important of all the trails and was built primarily to transfer food and sacred coca leaves to the ‘chosen people’ that once inhabited the sanctuary.

 This trail connects Machu Picchu with the rainforest of Vilcabamba, the last capital of the Incas.
 It was once the most important commercial trade route between the Incas and the people of the rainforest.
 Imagine how the Incas walked this same path centuries ago!

 Cusco – Ollantaytambo – Abra Malaga – Humanmarca

 Your guide will call for a stop once you reach the Inca site of Humanmarca.
 Here, your guide will give you an informative tour of the site which once housed an ancient temple and administration center.
 After the tour, you will head to the nearby town of Humanmarca for a taste of local hospitality — a freshly prepared lunch and a tour of a tea plantation.
 You will then continue on to the campsite in the cloud forest, where you will have the chance to rest before touring a nearby coca plantation.
 You’ll learn about the growing and harvesting methods used to cultivate this iconic leaf.
 Before darkness descends upon the valley, you’ll return to the campsite for dinner, and then retire for the night.

 Meals: Lunch, Dinner